votchallenge/website/contents/vot2022/participation.md

 ## Participation instructions

  * Please note that using the [new Python toolkit](https://github.com/votchallenge/toolkit/) is required for participation.
 See the [toolkit guide](/howto/tutorial_python.html) on how to set it up and use it with your tracker.
-The most recent version of the VOT toolkit is required.
+The most recent version of the VOT toolkit is required (at least 0.5.3).

 All trackers require integration via the [TraX protocol](https://github.com/votchallenge/trax).
 The guidelines for integrating TraX protocol directly are available [here](https://trax.readthedocs.io/en/latest/tutorials.html).
 Additionally a wrapper is also provided to simplify the integration for people that have used VOT toolkit in the past, check the [integration examples repository](https://github.com/votchallenge/integration) for the code.